+PROXY

-PROXY PROXY
+PROXY

-ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON JULY 29, 2010 This Proxy is solicited by the Board of Directors
+ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON JULY 26, 2012 This Proxy is solicited by the Board of Directors

-At the Annual Meeting of Shareholders of the Company to be held on July 29, 2010, and at any adjournment thereof, Walter M Rosebrough, Jr., John P. Wareham, Michael J. Tokich, Mark D. McGinley and Dennis P. Patton, and each of them, with full power of substitution in each (the "Proxies"), are hereby authorized to represent me and to vote the shares on the following Proposals:
+At the Annual Meeting of Shareholders of the Company to be held on July 26, 2012, and at any adjournment thereof, Walter M Rosebrough, Jr., John P. Wareham, Michael J. Tokich, Mark D. McGinley and Dennis P. Patton, and each of them, with full power of substitution in each (the "Proxies"), are hereby authorized to represent me and to vote the shares on the following Proposals:

-- Electing directors to serve for a one-year term of office expiring at the Company's 2011 Annual Meeting of Shareholders.
+- 1. To elect directors to serve for a one-year term of office expiring at the Company's 2013 Annual Meeting of Shareholders.
 The nominees for the Board of Directors are: Richard C. Breeden, Cynthia L. Feldmann, Jacqueline B. Kosecoff, David B. Lewis, Kevin M. McMullen, Walter M Rosebrough, Jr., Mohsen M. Sohi, John P. Wareham, Loyal W. Wilson, and Michael B. Wood. - 2.
-Approving the STERIS Corporation Senior Executive Incentive Compensation Plan, As Amended And Restated Effective April 1, 2010. - Approving a non-binding advisory proposal regarding the Company's executive compensation policies and procedures.
-3. - Ratifying the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2011.
+To approve, on a non-binding advisory basis, the compensation of our Named Executive Officers. - 3.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2013.

-The Board of Directors recommends votes FOR the election of the nominees listed above, FOR approval of the STERIS Corporation Senior Executive Incentive Compensation Plan, As Amended And Restated Effective April 1, 2010, FOR approval of a non-binding advisory proposal regarding the Company's executive compensation policies and procedures and FOR the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2011.
+The Board of Directors recommends votes FOR the election of the nominees listed above, FOR approval, on a non-binding advisory basis, of the compensation of our Named Executive Officers, and FOR the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2013.

-Unless otherwise specified, this Proxy will be voted FOR the election of the nominees listed above, FOR approval of the STERIS Corporation Senior Executive Incentive Compensation Plan, As Amended And Restated Effective April 1, 2010, FOR approval of a non-binding advisory proposal regarding the Company's executive compensation policies and procedures, FOR the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2011 and in the Proxies' discretion on all other matters as may properly come before the meeting or any adjournment thereof.
+Unless otherwise specified, this Proxy will be voted FOR the election of the nominees listed above, FOR approval, on a non-binding advisory basis, of the compensation of our Named Executive Officers, FOR the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2013, and in the Proxies' discretion on all other matters as may properly come before the meeting or any adjournment thereof.